Selling (Resale) a House Process Guide (House for sale Condo)

 Review the market condition and properties CMA with your Agent and ask for more information and explanation.

-Listing your property on RE/MAX Systems
+Listing your property for sale on RE/MAX (House - Condo - Land Commercial)

 It’s time to get your property on the market.
 RE/MAX is the largest real estate Agent network worldwide with over 125,000 Sale associates in over 100 countries.
 When you list your property with REMAX, everyone will see it, and your Agent will start marketing your property in many channels to get maximum exposure.